 Phytophthora is the principal disease of peppers.
 It is soil-borne and especially severe where drainage is poor.
 If drainage is a problem, plant peppers on ridges so they don’t stand in water.
 Eggplants may contract Verticilium wilt that gradually will kill the plants.
 Planting eggplants on uninfected ground is the only practical means of control.

 Blossoms set fruit best between 70 and 90 degrees, when there is sufficient soil moisture and the bees are active.
 Pollen production is curtailed when the night temperatures fall below 55 degrees, resulting in poor fruit set.

 Figure 2: Pepper fruit types.

-Eggplants have done well in Colorado State University trials over the years.
-'Easter Egg' produces a white egg-shaped fruit, 'Black Beauty' produces the traditional fruit, and 'Oriental Express' produces an elongated sausage-shaped fruit.
+Eggplants grow well in Colorado.
+Check your favorite seed catalog for interesting and novel varieties.
+‘Easter Egg’ produces a white egg-shaped fruit, ‘Black Beauty’ produces the traditional fruit, and ‘Oriental Express’ produces an elongated sausage-shaped fruit.

 Peppers may be classified as sweet or hot, or by color.
 Most peppers either are green or yellow when immature.
 When they reach their maximum size, they usually turn red, similar to a tomato (to which they are related).
 Because the Colorado growing season is short, peppers generally are harvested before they turn red, although small peppers generally produce a fair percentage of red fruit.
 All peppers, including ornamental peppers, are edible.
 However, be careful tasting peppers of unknown hotness.